 The history of Parker’s Farm and Greenhouse goes back four generations.
 Bill Williams and Ada Bassett came to New Mexico with their families in 1907 from Missouri.
 They met and married in 1915 and acquired the ranch in Edgewood in 1932.
 Bill and Ada raised Charolais cattle, milked cows and raised a flock of 1000 White Leghorns.
 Their only daughter Gracial, married Kenneth Parker in 1939.
 They lived in a two room adobe home on the ranch and had four boys: Ancel, Eddie, Ricky and Kevin.
 The family left the ranch in 1954 and it was abandoned for eighteen years.
 Ricky came back to the ranch in 1972 and started to rebuild.
 Ricky met Monika in 1973 and they planted an orchard and a large vegetable garden together.
 They began truck farming in 1975 and sold vegetables in Albuquerque for 25 years.
 Ricky and Monika also raised two children, daughter Sarah born in 1980 and son Andy in 1982.
 Monika’s flower garden was established in 1990 eventually growing to a bit more than three acres.
 In 1991 the family started to make the switch from vegetable farming to horticultural greenhouse production.
-Ricky and Monika along with their son Andy have been in the nursery business for twenty-one years.
+Ricky and Monika along with their son Andy have been in the nursery business for twenty-two years.

 Parker’s greenhouse grows garden plants for the people who live on the east side of New Mexico’s Sandia Mountains, which includes the foothills and the high desert plains.
 We specialize in a diverse variety of acclimatized plants for those who garden 6,000 to 8,000 feet above sea level.
 We grow 90% of our perennials and annuals from seed, mix our own soils and bareroot all of our trees and shrubs.
 We sell plants only.
 We do not sell pots, garden furniture, top soil, potting soils, mulch, herbicides, pesticides, etc.